Now is a perfect time to read the leadership book, Leading With Gratitude, by authors Adrian Gostick and Chester Elton.

 Gostick and Elton also share eight simple ways managers can show employees they are valued.
 Then, they supplement their insights and advice with stories of how many of today’s most successful leaders successfully incorporated gratitude into their leadership styles.

-Question: During this most unusual and challenging pandemic year, why is it more important than ever to express gratitude?
+Question: During this most unusual and challenging recent pandemic time why is it more important than ever to express gratitude?
 And how best should a leader do that?

 Gostick and Elton: “Our research shows there is a staggering gratitude deficit in the work world, especially when times get tough.
 People are less likely to express gratitude at work than anyplace else.
 And yet expressions of gratitude for employees’ efforts—when the acknowledgment is authentic, specific, and timely—have been shown to be a huge boost to motivation and productivity.